Aichiniuroumian/UFSRNet/README.md

 ## Acknowledgement

-The codes are based on [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+The codes are based on [SPARNet](https://github.com/chaofengc/Face-SPARNet).
 The project also benefits from [DICNet](https://github.com/Maclory/Deep-Iterative-Collaboration).
-The project also benefits from [SPARNet](https://github.com/chaofengc/Face-SPARNet).